-Use related queries to create suggestions associated with a search phrase One or more words that a user enters into a search box to begin a search., guiding visitors to certain search patterns.
+Use related queries to create suggestions associated with a search phrase, guiding visitors to certain search patterns.

 You can apply a related query to a specific website and a specific language.

 - From edit viewWhere you edit content items, such as pages and blocks.
 To access edit view, log in and select CMS > Edit.
 (See admin view for comparison.), select Find > Manage.
 The Statistics screen appears.

 - If search terms that you want to use for related queries appear in the Search Phrase list, select them then Create related queries.
 You can modify the search terms on the Optimization screen.